Photo by Scott Griessel, Creatista.

 WHAT DOES IT MEAN TO SIT ON THE FRINGE FESTIVAL BOARD?

 A board position is a two-year commitment.
+We encourage everyone who is interested in serving on the Board to volunteer for one festival weekend to gain a better understanding of what goes into producing the festival.
 You have a say in the image, message, and future of the Tucson Fringe Festival.
 In return…

 YOU PITCH IN

-Every member of the board chairs or co-chairs a Festival Operating Committee (FOC) (see next page).
+Every member of the board will sit on one or more committees.
 Each committee has a calendar of tasks that need to be completed for the festival to run smoothly.
-Some FOCs are one-person jobs, others are shared by two or more people.
-The Executive Director is always available to clarify expectations and help you complete FOC tasks.
+Some tasks are one-person jobs, others are shared by two or more people.
+The Executive Director is always available to clarify expectations and help you complete committee tasks.

 FUNDRAISING

-Most of our money comes from Button sales and grants (ACA, Arts Foundation).
-Once or twice a year a year, in the summer and/or fall, we do an event to either increase Fringe awareness or raise money (or both).
-As a board member, you are expected to either contribute to this event with your time and effort (your FOC job should translate to this event as well), or financially.
+Most of our money comes from tickets sales and grants (ACA, Arts Foundation).
+Once or twice a year, in the summer and/or fall, we do an event to either increase Fringe awareness or raise money (or both).
+As a board member, you are expected to either contribute to this event with your time and effort, or financially.

 PROMOTE THE ORGANIZATION